bakirmohammed1234/Arabic_Miner_Project_NLP/README.md

 #  Text Mining Project V2 – Arabic Text Processing
  **Note :**  In the first version(Text_Miner_NLPV1), the project was implemented entirely in Java.
-However, I encountered some challenges finding suitable libraries to perform stemming (lemmatisation).
+However, I encountered some challenges finding suitable libraries to perform stemming (racinisation).
 To overcome this limitation, I decided to handle the stemming process using a Python script, which is executed directly from within the Java program.
 This hybrid approach combines the strengths of both languages , leveraging Java for core logic and Python for advanced text processing.

 ## Project Description